Pedro2um/Pedro2um/README.md

 ### 🔭 What I'm Currently Focused On:

-*   Working as a **Machine Learning Engineer** at [Labic](https://labic.ufes.br/conecta-turismo/) , building ETL pipelines to empower the tourism sector with data.
+*   Working as a **Undergraduate Researcher** at [Labic](https://labic.ufes.br/conecta-turismo/) , building ETL pipelines to empower the tourism sector with data.
 *   Contributing as an **Undergraduate Researcher** at [Data Science Lab](https://dsl.ufes.br/) - UFES, where I've:
     *   Developed PyTorch-based churn models for TIM Brazil (achieving cost reduction).
     *   Currently developing an automated WhatsApp data ingestion and sentiment analysis system for misinformation monitoring.